WorldCup Sampling for Multi-bit LLM Watermarking: Methodology

 \subsection{Generalized WorldCup Watermarking}

-While binary WorldCup sampling enables the embedding of one bit per token, the allocation of information across tokens can become increasingly imbalanced as the message length grows \citep{qu2025provably}.
-Although the nominal per-token capacity remains fixed, the global utilization of token-level degrees of freedom is therefore suboptimal.
-To more fully exploit the information-carrying potential of each token, we generalize the WorldCup framework by introducing $k$ groups of $g$-value function families, allowing each token to simultaneously encode $k$ bits.
+While binary WorldCup sampling enables one bit per token, the information allocation becomes increasingly imbalanced as the message length grows \citep{qu2025provably}.
+Although the nominal per-token capacity remains fixed, the global utilization of token-level degrees of freedom is suboptimal.
+To fully exploit the information-carrying potential of each token, we generalize the WorldCup framework by introducing $k$ groups of $g$-value function families, allowing each token to simultaneously encode $k$ bits.

 We consider the simplest but nontrivial setting where each token carries two bits (i.e. $k=2$).
 To this end, we sample two independent families of $g$-value functions, denoted by $\mathbf{G}_{0}=(\mathbf{g}_{0},\mathbf{\bar{g}}_0)$ and $\mathbf{G}_1=(\mathbf{g}_1,\mathbf{\bar{g}}_1)$.
 The first bit is encoded using $\mathbf{G}_0$, following the binary setting: when the bit equals $0$, the watermark distribution $q_0$ (defined in Definition~\ref{Definition: watermarked distribution}) is derived from $\mathbf{g}_0$; otherwise, its complementary function $\mathbf{\bar{g}_0}$ is applied, yielding the distribution $\bar{q}_0$.
 The second bit is encoded analogously using $\mathbf{G}_1$, producing either $q_1$ or $\bar{q}_1$.